solo-io/gloo/test/README.md

 ## Background

-Gloo Edge is built to integrate with a user's environment.
+Kgateway is built to integrate with a user's environment.
 By enabling users to select their preferred tools for scheduling, persistence, and security, we must ensure that we have end-to-end tests to validate these scenarios.

 We support the following types of end-to-end tests:
 - [In Memory end-to-end](./e2e)